moyigeek/criticality_score/docs/README.md

 ## Summary

-This project uses an automated workflow to optimize software development tasks, focusing on GitHub and Git metrics collection, as well as dependency management, ensuring up-to-date metrics, improved productivity, and consistent code quality by automating tasks like fetching release information, updating dependencies, GitHub enumeration, and metrics updates.
+This project uses an automated workflow to optimize software development tasks, focusing on Git platform and Git metrics collection, as well as dependency management, ensuring up-to-date metrics, improved productivity, and consistent code quality by automating tasks like fetching release information, updating dependencies, Git platform enumeration, and metrics updates.